Commitments and contingencies

 Liabilities for loss contingencies arising from claims, assessments, litigation, fines, penalties, and other sources are recorded when it is probable that a liability has been incurred and the amount can be reasonably estimated.
 Legal costs incurred in connection with loss contingencies are expensed as incurred.

-The Company is involved in legal proceedings from time to time that arise in the normal course of business.
-In the opinion of management, such routine claims and lawsuits are not significant, and the Company does not expect them to have a material adverse effect on its business, financial condition, results of operations, or liquidity, except as noted below.
+We are involved in legal proceedings from time to time that arise in the normal course of business.
+In the opinion of management, such routine claims and lawsuits are not significant, and we do not expect them to have a material adverse effect on our business, financial condition, results of operations, or liquidity, except as noted below.

-On May 12, 2024, the Company learned of a cybersecurity incident impacting the ConnectOnCall service, an application created by a subsidiary the Company acquired in October 2023.
-All systems have been restored, and the Company believes that it maintains a sufficient level of insurance coverage related to such events, and the related incremental costs incurred to date are not material.
+On May 12, 2024, we learned of a cybersecurity incident impacting the ConnectOnCall service, an application created by a subsidiary we acquired in October 2023.
+All systems have been restored, and we believe that we maintain a sufficient level of insurance coverage related to such events, and the related incremental costs incurred to date are not material.

-Between December 24, 2024 and the date of this report, 14 related putative class action complaints were filed against ConnectOnCall.com, LLC and Phreesia, Inc., in the United States District Court for the Eastern District of New York (the “ConnectOnCall Case”).
-The cases have been consolidated as In re ConnectOnCall.com Data Breach Litigation.
-Plaintiffs purport to represent a nationwide class and state-specific subclasses of individuals who allegedly had personally identifiable information and personal health information stolen because of the ConnectOnCall incident.
-Plaintiffs assert a variety of common law claims seeking monetary damages, disgorgement restitution, attorneys’ fees, interest, declaratory relief, and injunctive relief related to the incident.
+On December 24, 2024, a putative class action complaint was filed against ConnectOnCall.com, LLC and Phreesia, Inc., in the United States District Court for the Eastern District of New York (the “ConnectOnCall Case”).
+The plaintiff purports to represent a nationwide class of all individuals in the United States who allegedly had personally identifiable information stolen because of the ConnectOnCall incident.
+The plaintiff asserts a variety of common law claims seeking monetary damages, disgorgement and restitution, attorneys’ fees, interest, and injunctive relief related to the incident.

 (c) Other contractual commitments